 DualCore dsPIC Digital Signal Controller Enables Separate Code Design and Seamless IntegrationAugust 20, 2018 by Roland R. Ackerman

-The dsPIC33CH digital signal controllers (DSC) with two dsPIC DSC cores in a single chip have been released by Microchip for high-end embedded control
+The dsPIC33CH digital signal controllers (DSC) with two dsPIC DSC cores in a single chip have been released by Microchip for high-end embedded control applications.

 The dsPIC33CH digital signal controllers (DSC) with two dsPIC DSC cores in a single chip have been released by Microchip for high-end embedded control applications.
 One core within the device is designed to function as a master while the other is designed as a slave.